 In the past, enduring a power outage was as simple as starting the fireplace.
 Not anymore; without electricity, basements can flood.
 Security systems can falter.
 Home businesses can be hindered.

 We don't realize how much we rely on electricity until it's gone.
-In a pinch, converting a portable generator into an emergency backup power systems is a step in the right direction.
+In a pinch, converting a portable generator into an emergency backup power system is a step in the right direction.

 You could count every light bulb in your house and calculate your exact wattage requirements, or you could simply select one of three sizes: Medium, Large or X-Large.